MemeProDiscord/MemeProDiscord.github.io/index.md

 ### Overview

-This bot allows users to caption memes through custom defined commands.
-Popular memes have commands predefined for ease of use.
+This bot allows users to caption memes from the **entire** library of imgflip through custom commands!
+In addition, popular memes have commands preloaded for ease of use.

 ![memes](memes.png)